rockthejvm/rockthejvm-site/src/content/articles/learning-doobie-for-the-greater-good.md

 }
 ```

-Since it's widespread to derive both type classes for a type, Doobie also defines the `Meta[A]` type class, which allows us to create with a single statement both the `Get` and the `Put` type classes for a type:
+Since it's widespread to derive both type classes for a type, doobie also defines the `Meta[A]` type class, which allows us to create with a single statement both the `Get` and the `Put` type classes for a type:

 ```scala
 implicit val actorNameMeta: Meta[ActorName] = Meta[String].imap(ActorName(_))(_.value)